marcdacosta/ambient-shipping/README.md

 ### Overview:
 Ambient Shipping enables you to look inside cargo ships.
 It has two main components:

-  - `ship-utils.py`: A simple set of functions that enables (1) the translation between an MMSI and a Vessel's Name and (2) wrappers around the [Enigma Public API](https://public.enigma.com) to query bill of lading import records for that Vessel to reveal what is inside it.
+  - `ship-utils.py`: A simple set of functions that enables (1) the translation between an MMSI and a Vessel's Name and (2) wrappers around the [Enigma Public API](https://public.enigma.com) to query Bill of Lading Import Records for that Vessel to reveal what is inside it.

   - `ais-server.py`: A data relay server for relaying decoded AIS transmissions to a remote database server.
 It is intended to be run on a small linux machine with a SDR (e.g. a raspberry pi) and in proximity to waterways frequented by cargo ships.